tstuessi/nflgame/README.md

 All three dependencies are installed automatically if you install nflgame from PyPI with `pip`.

-nflgame does not yet work on Python 3, but it should work with Python 2.6 and 2.7.
+nflgame works on Python 2.6, 2.7, and Python 3.3+

 ### Updating the player database (e.g., rosters)